Fort Worth Rowing Club

 The lessons fee includes a 3-month membership immediately following completion of the classes.
 After the three month period is over, the student can choose to join as an FWRC member and the annual dues will be pro-rated for the remainder of the dues year (through March of the following year).

-To keep sessions at 8 students each, other than March, the students in each session will be divided into two groups.
+To keep sessions at 8 students each, the students in each session will be divided into two groups.
 One group meets at the posted time and the other meets two hours later.
-On Saturday start time is 8:00, on Sunday start time is 3:00, and on weekdays start time is 6:00.
+On Saturday start time is 8:00am and 10am, on Sunday start time is 3:00pm and 5pm, and on weekdays start time is 6:00pm.
 The students will determine who is in what group.

 GENERAL LESSON INFORMATION